MolBIFFM/diana/README.md

 ---

 The specification of sources of protein-protein interactions for the assembly of the protein-protein interaction network.
+The protein-protein interaction network is exported if any source is specified.
 Database-specific requirements can be defined, where each must be satisfied for an interaction to be incorporated.

 ```json
 [